mp-se/tempmon/README.md

 # Temperature Monitor for Beer Brewing

 This is a software derived from GravityMon which only support a device with a temperature sensor attached.
+So all gyro related features are not available.

-This is an experminal build, based on a user request.
+This is an experimental build, based on a user request.

+# Limitations

+A lot of the documentation for gravitymon is valid for this software but with the following limitations:

+* Configuration mode is only activated when the device is charging (battery over 4.15V)
+* No customization of format templates (using fixed formats)

+Let me know if this is of interest and I can fix some documentation for this project.